owlsecco/techwit2/exampleSite/content/advertise-here.md

 ## Letter To Indecisive Advertisers

+Hi there! 👋

-We understand the risk involved in advertising here(TechWit Ke v0 - 2).
+We understand the risk involved in advertising here(TechWit Ke version 0 - 2).
 We wouldn't ask you to take that risk without knowing the potential outcome.
-But we ask take a look around and spend as much time to make a decision as possible.
+But we would like to ask you to look around(again) and spend as much time to make a decision as possible.
 But if you do come to a "negative" decision.
 You will be missing out 😉 of the potential benefits for your company/tool/service.
-The benefit list is still not over.
+The benefit list is still growing.
+Eventually your ad could be embedded in our newsletter..
 So think some more and we hope you come around to a "positive" decision.

 ## Letter To Late Advertisers

+Hi there! 👋

 Don't worry the fun isn't over yet.
 You could still partner with us and get some of the benefits.
 So cheer up and go to our [Contact Page ](/contact "Contact Page")and partner with us.

-## General
+## General Notice to All Advertisers

 Would you like to advertise your company here?